joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 the definition, because there's no clear metric for what constitutes a simple encoding.

-But let's make sure we understand what we give up when we accept our original, expansive definition of a computer.
+Nevertheless, our original definition of a computer engenders another thorny problem.
 Up to now I've been promoting the "anti-realist" position, namely that computation is only defined in terms of its relation to us.
-We call certain objects in this world "computers" because there is a convenient and reliable mapping between their physical states and the abstract states of a Turing machine.
-Without an external observer present to call the object a computer, it's just a hunk of matter obeying the laws of physics.
+We happen to call certain objects in this world "computers" because there is a convenient and reliable mapping between their physical states and the abstract states of a Turing machine (though in principle any mapping will do).
+But without an external observer present to call the object a computer, it's just a lump of matter obeying the laws of physics, just like any other lump of matter in universe.
+So computation, in this definition, necessitates external observers.
+Without an external observer to say "that box is a computer," computers don't exist, and by extension, no computation occurs.

 The problem is that surely the mind computes in some way.
-When I think, it feels like I am computing *something*.
+When I do a crossword, it feels like I am computing *something*.
 But if that's so, what is the "observer" that is making the mapping from physical states to abstract states?
+It can't be myself because my mind is not external to me, nor can it be anyone else because I can still do a crossword when no one is around to observe me.
+You might say that there's no real problem here, one part of the mind just observes another part of the mind computing.
+But this is just the [homunculus fallacy][22].
+Can this "inner eye" compute as well?
+If it can't compute, it doesn't seem as though it can think. [[^11]]  But if it can compute, what is the external observer that is interpreting *its* activity as a computer?

-We start to run into the [homunculus fallacy][22], in which we posit an "inner eye" of the mind that looks at the auditory cortex and interprets its activity as that of a computer.
-But can the "inner eye" compute?
-If so, what is the external observer that is interpreting its activity as a computer?
-Since there is no definition of computation without reference to an external observer, a system in isolation cannot compute, which suggests that a conscious being cannot compute.
-Maybe parts of the brain can compute with respect to the mind, but no computation is possible in the mind taken as a whole.
-Unfortunately in arguing that consciousness is not computation, we end up struggling to imagine how the mind can compute anything at all. [[^11]]
+Since there is no definition of computation without reference to an external observer, a system in isolation just cannot compute, which suggests that a conscious being cannot compute.
+Maybe parts of the brain can compute with respect to other parts, but no computation is possible in the mind taken as a whole.
+Unfortunately in arguing that consciousness is not computation, we end up struggling to imagine how the mind can compute anything at all.

 ## So what is consciousness then?